Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: BACKGROUND MODEL

 where the velocities obey the overdamped dynamics:

 Here the chemical stress $\mathcal{P}$ derives from the compositional order parameter via the Cahn-Hilliard free energy \eqref{eq:energy_full_nd} \cite{kendon2001inertial}:

-\end{widetext} It is important to notice that increasing the reference length scale $L_0$ increases the stretching stiffness $\beta \sim L_0^3$ faster than the other dimensionless groups in \eqref{eq:nodimgroups}.
-Hence the dynamics approaches the near-inextensible regime when $L_0 \gg 1$.
+\end{widetext} For numerical convenience, we adopt below a uniform reference metric $h_0=1$, so that the unstretched filament length is $\int_{S 1} h_0 d \sigma=2 \pi$.
 Equations \eqref{eq:evolution_gkc} and \eqref{eq:vt_vn} form a coupled three-fields, fourth-order nonlinear PDE system of Willmore-type gradient flow\cite{willmore1993riemannian} and Cahn-Hilliard flow, which in our reduced units, fully specifies the evolution of the closed filament and its internal concentration field, subject to the global constraints.

 As previously discussed, the global constraints are: closure of the curved filament, \eqref{eq:closure}; conservation of the turning number \eqref{eq: turning}, and conservation of global concentration \eqref{eq:c_total_nd}.
 The last of these is automatically sustained via the Cahn-Hilliard dynamics, whereas the first two can easily be written in dimensionless form for use with the dynamical equations (\ref{eq:evolution_gkc}, \ref{eq:vt_vn}) and/or algorithms that directly minimize \eqref{eq:energy_full_nd}.